renjithrajan/http/README.md

-# http
+# myhttp
-A simple http server
+A simple http server in go